thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

  - $$\Sigma$$ is complete iff $$\Sigma$$ is consistent and for all sentences A, $$\Sigma \models A$$ or $$\Sigma \models \neg A$$ (but not both).
  - $$\Sigma$$ is sound iff $$\Sigma \subset TA$$

  Roughly, a theory is sound if it does not have any false statements.
-A theory is complete if it contains all possible true statements.

  A theory is consistent if it doesn't have both $$A$$ and $$\neg A$$.
-Note that if a theory $$\Sigma$$ did have both a statement and its negation, then any statement in $$\phi_0$$ would be a logical consequence of the theory, and thus $$\Sigma = \phi_0$$. i.e. if we claim that a statement A is both true and false, then anything follows after that.
-(If Big Brother can convince you that something is simultaneously true and false, then they can convince you of anything).
+Note that if a theory $$\Sigma$$ did have both a statement and its negation, then any statement in $$\phi_0$$ would be a logical consequence of the theory, and thus $$\Sigma = \phi_0$$.
+That is, if we claim that a statement A is both true and false, then anything follows after that.
+(Double-think: If Big Brother can convince you that something is simultaneously true and false, then they can convince you of anything).
 Note, however, that a theory may have "false" statements but still be consistent, if it doesn't contain the corresponding negation.

+ Finally, a theory is complete if it is consistent and always proves either $$A$$ or $$\neg A$$

 `Definition:` If $$\Sigma$$ is a theory and $$\Gamma \subset \Sigma$$, then $$\Gamma$$ is a set of axioms for $$\Sigma$$ iff the following two conditions are met
 - $$\Gamma$$ is recursive